gakiwate/draft-gakiwate-dnssd-use-svcb/draft-gakiwate-dnssd-use-svcb.md

 --- abstract

-This document proposes an extension to the DNS Service Discovery process(?) by integrating Service Binding (SVCB) resource records.
-The inclusion of SVCB records alongside SRV records enables richer metadata exchange, enhancing the ability to identify and select optimal connection parameters.
+This document describes the use of Service Binding (SVCB) resource records in the DNS Service Discovery process.
+The use of SVCB records alongside SRV records during service discovery enables richer metadata exchange, enhancing the ability to identify and select optimal connection parameters.
 Specifically, SVCB records allow service instances to advertise properties such as Application-Layer Protocol Negotiation (ALPN) identifiers and other endpoint configuration options which streamlines client connections by providing